 Because from the hindsight of 2023, we've been through a lotta growing up in 25 years.
 How do we translate this into happiness?
 It has something to do with losing the past, forgetting the future, and living in the now.

-It's called Mindfulness, and it's used to help everyone from anxiety to PTSD.
-And to reiterate, it only means a mental state achieved by focusing one's awareness on the present moment while calmly acknowledging and accepting one's feelings, thoughts, and bodily sensations, used as a therapeutic technique.
+It's called Mindfulness, and it's used to help everyone from anxiety disorders to PTSD.
+To reiterate, it only means a mental state achieved by focusing on the present moment while calmly acknowledging and accepting one's feelings, thoughts, and bodily sensations, used as a therapeutic technique.
 2023's answer to your greatest woes may be to focus on all you can, specifically on this moment we're living through.

 But I'm telling you, "now" will, at one point, be the worst moment you've ever lived through because that is how history seems to work.
 We never know what we have until it's gone for good.
 Today's tent cities littering America are another such "now" that isn't so much as a slice of time but a decade of it always being a perpetual "now."